 PocketPhonics Stories is a comprehensive phonics program to teach kids to read.
 It's designed for multiple kids, so it's great for a classroom or family with more than one emerging reader.
-Parents set up a class or group and then add each reader.
 Kids master a set of letter sounds, a mix of vowels and consonants, and then read books built around those sounds.
-Parents can view reports of a kid's progress through the letter sounds and books as well as how much time a kid spent on them.
-You can get emailed notifications, if enabled, when kids complete a lesson, and you can print a certificate.
-There is a version that's free to try and allows you to buy certain letter sounds individually.
+Parents can view reports of achild's progress, and when kids complete a lesson, and you can print a certificate.

-Simplex Spelling Lite is designed to improve spelling and reading skills in a fun and interactive way by using "reverse phonics."
-Simplex Spelling Lite contains over 50 high frequency English words; it also enables students to build on each word, which goes above and beyond the sheer memorization of words.
-Simplex Spelling Lite enhances understanding in a variety of students as it appeals to audio, visual and tactile learners.
-It is a great tool to have for kids learning to spell, remedial students, or those learning English as a second language.
+Simplex Spelling Light is designed to improve spelling and reading skills in a fun and interactive way by using "reverse phonics."
+The app contains over 50 high-frequency English words; it also enables students to build on each word, which goes above and beyond memorization of words.
+It can be a helpful tool for kids learning to spell, students who need additional support, or those learning English as a second language.

 Starfall Learn to Read